-You can use the mid-program startup function to select any point at which you want to start or continue machining (see User's Manual, Test Run and Program Run sections)see "Any entry into program (mid-program startup)".
+You can use the mid-program startup function to select any point at which you want to start or continue machining (see User's Manual, Test Run and Program Run sections).

 Defining individual machining positions

 You can enter up to 9 machining positions.
 Confirm each entry with the ENT key.